chris-j-akers/i8080-javascript/README.md

 In `/src/core`, the following JavaScript classes can be used to form a simple virtual machine with an 8080 CPU.

+*NOTE: When core components are used elsewhere in this project, they are accessed via symlink to this directory*

   <img class="image" src="documentation/diagrams/virtual-machine.png"/>